biohnuster/metaCDA/README.md

 * scikit-learn=1.2.0

 ## DATASET
-Please use the AliCloud disk link to download:https://pan.baidu.com/s/1VFzmcl0Zrc2MonqKSEJkAQ code:d7nu
+Please use the link to download:https://pan.baidu.com/s/1VFzmcl0Zrc2MonqKSEJkAQ code:d7nu

 Please send a email to our team to get the extraction code：1873288525@qq.com